How To Adopt A Dynamic Marketing Budget For Your Apartments In 2023

 Dynamic marketing budget allocation tool

-Note: Only input the amount of money in your 2023 marketing budget that can be dynamic.
+Only input the amount of money in your 2024 marketing budget that can be dynamic.
 For example, you may have to pay a provider to host your community's website and other static marketing expenses that can't be changed or removed from your year-to-year costs.
 The number you enter into the 'Dynamic Marketing Budget' field should only be the amount of money you've freed up in your total marketing budget after eliminating underperforming sources.

 Using your data, the tool calculates how much of your dynamic marketing budget you should spend per month on your various sources and daily spending if you are using Google and Facebook ads.